zhaohappy/libmedia/site/docs/guide/threads.en-US.md

 ## Use Multi-Threads in webpack

-If you are using webpack to build a project, it is recommended to use the webpack plugin to compile.
+If you are using webpack to build your project, it is recommended to use a webpack plugin for compilation.
 For how to configure it, see [Configuration](./quick-start.md#webpack-plugin).
-This makes it easier to start multithreading, and there is no need to write a separate worker entry file; and the worker code will not be divided into separate files, it will be created by dynamically generating code at runtime.
+This approach simplifies enabling multi-threading, as it eliminates the need to manually create a separate worker entry file.
+Additionally, the multi-threaded code is not split into standalone files during compilation.
+Instead, workers are dynamically created at runtime through code generation.

 ```javascript